Freight Shipping from Los Angeles to Charleston

 How much does it cost to ship freight from Los Angeles to Charleston?

-Full truckload (FTL) rates from Los Angeles, CA to Charleston, SC currently range from $6,149-$7,579 for a standard dry van load over the 2,860-mile route.
+Full truckload (FTL) rates from Los Angeles, CA to Charleston, SC currently range $6,149-$7,579 (roughly $2.17-$2.68 per mile over 2,860 miles).
 LTL shipments typically cost $1,773-$2,831 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Los Angeles to Charleston?